ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

         >     - Mark the inactive site as read-only.
         >     - Mark the inactive site as read-only for a configurable duration (3, 6, 9, or 12 months) followed by archiving using Microsoft 365.
             >
-            >     See the [Overview of Microsoft 365 Archive](/microsoft-365/archive/archive-setup) for more details on this storage solution for inactive SharePoint content.
+            >     See [Overview of Microsoft 365 Archive](/microsoft-365/archive/archive-setup) for more details on this storage solution for inactive SharePoint content.

 1. Select **Done**.
 Your policy is now created and can be viewed and managed from the Site lifecycle management dashboard.

 ## Site owner notifications

 Notifications inform SharePoint site owners when a site has been inactive for a specified number of months.
 To keep the site, the owner should select the **Certify site** button in the notification email.
-Once certified, site lifecycle management won't check the site's activity for one year.
+Once certified, Site lifecycle management won't check the site's activity for one year.

 Site owners receive monthly notifications for three months.
 After this period, no notifications are sent for the next three months.
 If the site remains inactive after six months, monthly notifications resume.
 The policy execution report lists inactive sites as unactioned by the site owner.
 You can download this report and filter out sites marked as unactioned.